 There was also a Ladies Fire Brigade during WWI (1914-1919), who used the same the same horse-drawn appliance as the men, as can be seen in the photo below.
 Captain Ernest Jackson’s daughter, Dorothy (“Dolly”), was temporary Fire-Chief.
 This photograph was taken behind the council offices, where the Brigade stored the appliance.

-Immediate left: the fire brigade and their horse-drawn engine are seen taking part in the Peace Parade after the First World War, in July 1919.
+The fire brigade and their horse-drawn engine are seen taking part in the Peace Parade after the Great War, in July 1919.
 There were many drays all dressed up for the occasion, with schools and local companies taking part.

 When the war ended in November 1918 and news reached Sheffield of the Peace Treaty, rockets were fired from the roof of the Telegraph building in High Street, and the celebrations went on for several weeks.
 The city was decorated with flags and bunting, troops marched past the town hall, and bonfires were lit all over Sheffield.
 Peace celebrations in Stocksbridge took place on Saturday 19th July 1919.
 Evening celebrations were marred by rain, but there were still fireworks and bonfires – an effigy of the Kaiser was suspended from a gibbet too!
 The cricket and more fireworks were postponed until the following Saturday though.